-The nation has met or is making progress toward a number of major cancer-related Healthy People 2020 targets.
+The nation has met or is making progress toward many major cancer-related Healthy People 2020 targets.
 However, we are losing ground in other important areas that demand attention.
-For more information, visit Report Highlights.
+For more information, visit the Highlights section of the report.

 What is in the report?